s3727853/WebCrawler-Backend/README.md

-# Orchard Pig API Server
+# RedBack Crawler API server

 The API server is the middle layer between the public website/CMS and the database, controlling access to data, third-party APIs and managing authentication.